Jun711/jun711.github.io/_posts/2019-12-05-create-aws-lambda-layers-using-aws-sam-yaml-tutorial.md

 Learn how to create a Lambda Layer using AWS SAM (Serverless Application Model) and CloudFormation in YAML to reuse code, write zero redundant code and reduce Lambda deployment size.

 ## AWS Lambda Layers
-Lambda Layers can be thought as additional code added on top of a Lambda function.
+Lambda Layers can be thought of as additional code added on top of a Lambda function.
 A Lambda Layer is a ZIP archive / file that contains code and can be imported by Lambda functions.

 In other words, you can extract and reuse common code by keeping the code in a Lambda Layer and attach it to multiple Lambda functions.